Klu: biologically aligned task focuser for process-oriented, proudly mono-tasking

 No pain no gain

 The first implementation of Klu revolved around that somewhat masochistic idea that the stuff I needed to focus on was the stuff I was running away from.
 It held true for some time, as I was mechanically attacking the metaphorical sea of loose ends, the boring admin stuff or reviving that frightening project.
-However, it started to show some limitations after some time as the balance of important stuff starting to shift towards the realm of pleasant stuff, but the system would insist on make me work on less important, energy depleting and frustrating tasks.
+However, it started to show some limitations after some time as the balance of important stuff starting to shift towards the realm of pleasant stuff, but the system would insist on making me work on less important, energy depleting and frustrating tasks.
 So clearly, focusing on what I was pushing back, albeit useful as a curative measure, wasn't working in the long run.

 No wave no rave